 Private Internet Access provides several means of support service communication.
 There is a rather extensive FAQ page that could solve most users’ main concerns.
 However, users can reach out to the company directly through an on-page message system or through email.
 The on-page message system, however, simply provides a faster means of sending an email.
-There is not live chat and no number to call to talk to a support staff in real time.
+There is no live chat and no number to call to talk to support staff in real-time.

 Private Internet Access has a lot of desirable features.
 It's extremely easy to sign up, and even easier to use.
 Once the program is installed, finding and connecting to servers takes only seconds.
 The fact that Private Internet Access has over 3,000 servers, most of which are in the U.S., almost guarantees that you’ll find a functional server with low load.
 Through testing, we also found that there is little loss in speed after connecting to different servers.

 The best features for this service include a large number of servers, the overall exceptional bandwidth with many of those server locations, and the broad security features.
 However, internet Kodi users will likely find the low cost to be the biggest draw for this service.
 A 1-year plan costs $3.33 a month, which should help free up any funds for internet users who use paid services like USTVNow or Sling TV.
 While paid services are not a necessity, many do offer better streaming quality.

 Perhaps the biggest downside to Private Internet Access is the lack of server types.
 While all servers have an equal level of security across the board, comparable services offer varying types of servers for different purposes.
 That said, Private Internet Access does come in at one of the cheapest prices around, which for most users will likely more than make up for service’s general lack of extended features.